ecrz00/csv2xlsx-logger/README.md

 # Overview

 This tool automates the conversion of CSV files into Excel workbooks (.xlsx), organizing temperature measurements into experimental days based on a specified starting time and sampling rate.
 It is particularly useful for processing iButton data or similar loggers that record periodic measurements.

+> [!IMPORTANT]
+> The current implementation was built based on the requirements and early version of the tool developed in Jupyter Notebook by [Itzel B Torres Leyva](https://github.com/itzelbtl/Ibuttons_funciones).
+Her initial work served as a guide for restructuring the tool into a more robust and standalone Python application.

 ### Key features:
 - Reads multiple CSV files from a folder automatically.